Ammonia leak at Shanghai refrigeration plant kills 15, injures 26

 China, the world’s second-largest economy, has a poor record on workplace safety.
 In June, at 120 people died and 77 were injured when a fire engulfed a chicken processing plant in northeastern Jilin province.

-Many of China’s deadly industrial accidents happen in the huge coal mining industry, in which more than 1,300 people died last year from explosions, mine collapses and floods
+Many of China’s deadly industrial accidents happen in the huge coal mining industry, in which more than 1,300 people died last year from explosions, mine collapses and floods.a (Reporting by Gabriel Wildau; Editing by Jeremy Laurence)